Table of Contents

 There are some questionable recipes available.
 An example.
-The MaoMaoMom’s Kitchen recipe for Chicken Potato Rice presented on her web site uses the Rice program.
+The MaoMaoMom’s Kitchen recipe for Chicken Potato Rice presented on her web site uses the rice program.
+That recipe works.
 The same recipe as presented in the 2018 Instant Pot Recipe Booklet said Rice Program, “set to 35 minutes”.
-A cooking time cannot be set in the Rice Program; cooking this for 35 minutes in the Pressure Cooking Program fails – the food burns.
+A cooking time cannot be set in the rice program; cooking this for 35 minutes in the pressure cooking Program fails – the food burns.
 The comments on the online recipe indicate misunderstandings about the setting, and the version of that recipe presented in the manual.

 White Rice – Pressure Program

 The conventional pressure cooker advice for long grain white rice, unrinsed, is a few minutes at High Pressure, typically 3 minutes, folllowed by 10 minutes or more natural release (letting the pot cool).
 Some writers – e.g. Christopher Kimball, Milk Street, Fast and Slow – recommend 10 minutes at Low Pressure followed by a natural release.
 Laura Pazzaglia incorrectly used a 1:2 ratio of long grain white rice and water (1.5 cups rice, 3 cups water) in her printed work, Hip Pressure Cooking (2014) but adjusted to 1:1.5 in her online guide.